LGBTQ culture in Chengdu: Background

-Events in Timeline
+Events

 In 2010, the wedding of Zheng Anquan and Pan Wenjie was held in Chengdu.
 It was the first same-sex marriage that was widely reported in China.

 In 2016, the first lesbian open wedding ceremony took place in Chengdu and drew great attention in the country.
 Besides reports and articles, there were 150,000 people who watched live and a related short film that reached over 5 million viewers in China.
 The couple, Michelle Zhang and Pat Tietgens, met in a lesbian bar named Moonflower in Chengdu.

 In 2016, LGBTQ advocacy groups argued that Chengdu had the same level of LGBTQ tolerance seen in Beijing and Shanghai.

 In 2020, the authorities forced a nightclub called MC Club to close after photographs of events with sexual undertones surfaced.
 Local media linked HIV infection risks with the closure of the club.

-In 2021, in light of the Chinese Communist Party(CCP) putting restrictions on activities by LGBT groups, an activist with Chengdu Rainbow(a non-governmental organization) stated that LGBT people in the city focus on minor steps rather than large steps, and that "There is some tacit acceptance by the authorities, but it is very delicate".
+In 2021, in light of the Chinese Communist Party (CCP) putting restrictions on activities by LGBT groups, an activist with Chengdu Rainbow (a non-governmental organization) stated that LGBT people in the city focus on minor steps rather than large steps, and that "There is some tacit acceptance by the authorities, but it is very delicate".

-LGBT Culture in Chengdu Teahouses
+LGBT culture in Chengdu teahouses

 Going to teahouses is an important culture in the city of Chengdu.
 It is the most common local social venue in Chengdu and frequently visited by local residents.
 Regardless of people's economic status, drinking tea in a teahouse is a popular way of leisure for all classes of local people.
 People enjoy freedom inside the teahouse with little interference.

 LGBT people in Chengdu build connections and develop their social relations in teahouses, and also to provide a convenient channel for newcomers to integrate into the local circle.

 LGBT people in Chengdu teahouses have three particularly salient features.
 First, they appear in public without hiding themselves.
 They appear in groups and in the open space in front of the rest of the people.
 In this scene, expressions of homosexuality were overt rather than "underground".
 The formation of public space and the construction of LGBT identity were closely tied to this local custom.
 Second, LGBT people are integrated with society at large in teahouses.
 Surrounded by other teahouse visitors, LGBT people are very open about their identity.
 Third, many interviewees believe that Chengdu's local culture is particularly tolerant of homosexuality, which is an important reason for the formation of a gay public space where the general public and LGBT coexist in harmony, represented by teahouses.
 Local culture also plays a significant role in the formation of gay public space.
 The local custom of drinking tea in Chengdu and the relatively free atmosphere of the teahouses allow LGBT people to be able to live together in the public space and have their characters to be openly expressed.

-Bars and Clubs
+Bars and clubs

 LGBT bars and nightclubs in Chengdu include MAX bar, Hunk Sky, Moonflower, and AMO.